Tourism in Canada: Newfoundland and Labrador

+Newfoundland and Labrador tourism contributed over $1.14 billion to the economy in 2023.
+Natural wonders like Gros Morne National Park (fjords, Tablelands), lighthouses at Cape Spear and Signal Hill alongside the Viking archaeological site at L'Anse aux Meadows and puffins, whale and iceberg viewing attract a wide array of visitors.

 The province's capital, St. John's, is the oldest city in North America, founded in 1497 by John Cabot.
 It contains many historical locations, such as Cabot Tower, receiver of the first wireless trans-Atlantic message in 1901.
-Steeped in a long history and home to a rich, unique culture, St. John's residents are known for their hospitality, and their city is a major travel destination in Newfoundland both domestically and for foreign travellers.
-In recent years, St. John's has become a popular stop for cruise ships originating from ports in Canada, the United States and Europe.
+St. John's has become a popular stop for cruise ships originating from ports in Canada, the United States and Europe.
 The cruise industry has brought tens of thousands of tourists to the St. John's area.
 In the city's downtown core, George Street, renowned for its nightlife, is home to the most bars and pubs per square foot in North America.